-No matter which method(s) you ultimately employ to establish and maintain a professional network, there are traps that many people fall into which can and should be avoided.
+No matter which method(s) you ultimately use to establish and maintain a professional network, there are traps that many people fall into which can and should be avoided.
 Some apply to using networking to find a new job, others apply to simply building a network of professionals who can provide you with information, serve as references, act as sources of work or simply offer peer support or mentoring.

 Here, then, are some things you ought not to do during the course of professional networking:

-- Unless your networking efforts are in furtherance of your responsibilities and goals with your current employer, do not use any of the resources provided at your place of employment for job search networking.
+Unless your networking efforts are in furtherance of your responsibilities and goals with your current employer, do not use any of the resources provided at your place of employment for job search networking.

-- If your professional networking efforts are geared towards finding another job, you should be very discreet when posting on job boards or social media.
+If your professional networking efforts are geared towards finding another job, you should be very discreet when posting on job boards or social media.
 What happens on the Internet stays on the Internet; you just have no control of where the content you post ultimately ends up.

 Not worried because Facebook is private, you say?
 Guess again.
-Even if you restrict access to your Facebook page (or SNS such as Twitter), you cannot restrict what those to whom you grant access do with your information.
+Even if you restrict access to your Facebook page or tweets on Twitter, you cannot restrict what those to whom you grant access do with your information.
 Others can forward or otherwise publish your content and information without your permission and without you having a clue as to where it ultimately ends up.

-- Don’t ask people if they know of a job opening.
 Most won’t and asking puts unnecessary pressure on them and sets you up to receive a simple “no” rather than other information that may be more helpful.
 Instead, ask people if they have any advice for you and if they would be willing to refer or introduce you to to someone it may be helpful for you to speak with.
 This way you continually expand your network and cast a broader net.

-- Don’t neglect your network.
-Networking is all about building relationships and for best results you should continually nurture these relationships.
+Job search networking is all about building relationships and for best results you should continually nurture these relationships.
 Don’t just reach out to your network when you need something.
 Make an effort to send a greeting card or personal note now and then.
 If you see a news article you think might be of interest to someone in your network, reach out to them with a copy of it.
 If someone in your network is job searching, help them out by introducing them to someone in your own network that it would be advantageous for them to know.
 Just be helpful, friendly, and open and your network will be far more receptive to helping you when you need it.